DaedalusHyperboreus/steam-tweaks/README.md

 Downloads and caches all Steam grid banner images for all available Steam accounts for use in offline mode.

 ### Steam Shortcuts (steam-shortcuts)
-Reads one or more yaml formatted shortcut definition files stored under `/usr/share/steam-shortcuts/` or `~/.local/share/steam-shortcuts/` and adds the shortcuts to all available Steam accounts.
+Reads one or more YAML formatted shortcut definition files stored under `/usr/share/steam-shortcuts/` or `~/.local/share/steam-shortcuts/` and adds the shortcuts to all available Steam accounts.
 NOTE: any existing shortcut data will be lost and replaced with shortcuts specified in the shortcut definition files.

 #### Single shortcut per file example